Chapter 6

 “What, you don’t trust my brother?” retorts Dominic with jovial sarcasm.

 “It’s not that,” she replies flatly.
 “It’s just that we were getting shot at not too long ago and none of us know why.
-If my family is implicated who’s to say that they won’t come after yours?”
+If my family is implicated then who’s to say that they won’t come after yours?”

 “Shit,” notes Dominic, the suggestion slackening his features.
 “I didn’t really tell him much.
 Told him about you” — he looks pointedly at Rebekah — “and Dmitri.
 A little about Mira.
 I didn’t go into much detail.
 He had no idea I’d left the country.”